-Fields Description Clear Counters Clears the activation and cancel counters for this RTU.
+Fields Description Clear Counters Clears the activation and cancels counters for this RTU.
 General Parameters Sends the following items from the General Parameters screen: Alarms: Enabled/Disabled.
 Power Fail Detect: Enabled/Disabled.
 Trunking Mode: Enabled/Disabled.
 Front Porch: Dead carrier time before data transmission.
-Commander revision information.
-Program Sends the Informer its personality data including the following information: Configuration data from the Configure RTU window of Configure RTU Parameters.
+Commander® revision information.
+Program Sends the Informer its personality data, including the following information: Configuration data from the Configure RTU window of Configure RTU Parameters.
 Program data from the Program RTU window of Configure RTU Parameters.
 Zone configuration information from the Zone window of Base Status.
-Program Key Fob.
-See the Configuring the Informer-IP's Fob Address section.
 Security Code.
-Poll Sends a poll message to the currently selected Informer, and then Commander waits for poll acknowledgment.
+Poll Sends a poll message to the currently selected Informer, and then Commander⊚ waits for poll acknowledgment.
 Quit Terminate the Send Message to RTU window without sending any message.

-- 11. Click Program to store Function programming in the Informer. - 12.
-When programming is completed, click Quit.
+11. Click Program to store Function programming in the Informer.

+12. When programming is completed, click Quit.